psycopg/psycopg2/doc/src/advanced.rst

 Asynchronous notifications
 --------------------------

-.. versionchanged:: 2.3
-    Added `~psycopg2.extensions.Notify` object allowing to retrieve
-    the notification payload if connected to a PostgreSQL 9.0 server.

 Psycopg allows asynchronous interaction with other database sessions using the facilities offered by PostgreSQL commands |LISTEN|_ and |NOTIFY|_.
 Please refer to the PostgreSQL documentation for examples about how to use this form of